rutujakhaire19/WebOCode-Healthcare/README.md

 CONTACT- 9307918522

 # How to run this project -
-System Requirements -
+System Requirements - Sublime Text Editor or VS code as Tool(for writing the code)

-1)You can use Sublime Text Editor or VS code as Tool(for writing the code)
+1)Download the zip file of project WebOCode-Healthcare.github.io

-2)Run the program in the default browser(Chrome or Microsoft Edge)
+2)Extract the file to a folder and run the project using VS Code or Sublime Text Editor or you can open directly the index.html file.

-3)The main homepage of the "Healthify" is index.html
+3)The main homepage of the website "Healthify" is index.html  will get open in Default Browser.

 # Description of Project (How our website describes the theme-Healthcare which we have selected)